euu2021/docs/scripting/extract_about_Objects.md

 | remove   | Removes the icon "button\_ok" from the selected node                                                       | node.icons.remove("button\_ok")                       |
 | clear    | Removes all the icons from the selected node                                                               | node.icons.clear()                                    |

 The most complete and updated list of objects, properties and methods is found at a place called API documentation, which can be opened by using that item of the menu: `Help->Freeplane API…`.
-Later, we will teach you how to navigate the API documentation.
+At first, the API documentation may look frigtening and too technical, but, don't worry, we will teach you how to navigate it.